 Personal injury lawsuits (and commercial disputes) can often put plaintiffs in a tight financial spot.
 Whether you lost your job and need to pay for medical bills, have a commercial litigation claim that’s draining you, or need to pay rent, your pending lawsuit can still take too long to resolve those current financial concerns.

-If you’ve spent some time researching how to borrow money from your upcoming settlement, it’s important first to understand the type of loan you are contemplating, what your obligations are, and what can happen if you lose your legal case.
+If you’ve spent some time researching how to borrow money from your upcoming settlement or jury verdict, it’s important first to understand the type of loan you are contemplating, what your obligations are, and what can happen if you lose your legal case.

 Let’s dive further into understanding what non-recourse legal funding is, the application process, and how you can get one.

 First off, let’s start by explaining what recourse loans are.
 Traditional financial institutions typically provide recourse loans which are secured by collateral.
 That means that a lender can seize an item of value (a home, a car, your bank accounts, or they can even trash your credit) in the event that you default on the loan.
 In fact, recourse loans allow financial institutions to take over your assets to recover for their loss.